Royal Lyceum Theatre

 The Royal Lyceum has been one of the principal venues for the Edinburgh International Festival since the festival's inception in 1947, its owners renting out the building for three weeks every August for visiting companies, and often for a further week to Fringe companies.

 The Royal Lyceum has primarily been known for its provision of drama.
 It has also presented some significant opera, from the first tours of Carl Rosa in the latter part of the 19th century, through to the early decades of Scottish Opera in the 1960s and 1970s.
 Some important operas received their first Scottish performance at the Lyceum, including Madam Butterfly, Manon and Die Meistersinger.

 The theatre was the first in Britain to be fitted with an iron safety curtain, and the first in Scotland to use electricity for house lighting.

 David Greig took over from Mark Thomson as artistic director in 2016.
+James Brining became artistic director in 2025.

 Ghosts

 The theatre is believed to be haunted, and there have been sightings of a blue lady who is believed to be Ellen Terry, the actress who performed at the Lyceum's first show.
 In addition, a shadowy figure has been reportedly seen high above the stage in the lighting rig.
 Many sightings have been reported to have been accompanied by a ringing noise.